 - Price Range: SG$ 10 for Adult and SG$ 6 for Child (3-12 years)

 The Chinese and Japanese Gardens are off Yuan Ching Road, and adjoin Jurong Bird Park.
 Each garden covers 13.5 hectares.
 The Chinese Garden, which occupies the island on Jurong Lake, is done in the classical Northern Chinese Imperial style.
-Stroll around the Chinese Garden and take in the majestic stone lions at the entrance, the stoneboat, the towering pagodas and the statue of Confucius.
-Read More...
+Stroll around the Chinese Garden and take in the majestic stone lions at the entrance, the stoneboat, the Read More...

 - Opening Hours: Main Garden: Daily from 06:00 – 23:00

 Bonsai Garden & Garden of Abundance: Daily from09:00 – 18:00